| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 A simple condition has the following syntax:

-(where the square brackets denote optional parts).
+(square brackets denoting optional parts).
 Its parts are:

-The part specifies which part of the input should be considered when evaluating the condition.
-It is either ‘command’, meaning the text of an smtp command issued while sending the message, or ‘header’, meaning the value of an RFC822 header.
+Specifies which part of the input should be considered when evaluating the condition.
+It is either ‘command’, meaning the text of the SMTP command issued while sending the message, or ‘header’, meaning the value of an RFC822 header.
 Either of the two may be followed by the name of the corresponding command or header enclosed in square brackets.
 If this part is missing, all command or headers will be searched.

 Optional concatenation separator.
 See section Concatenations, for its meaning.